-ROBBINSVILLE TOWNSHIP UNVEILS C.A.R.E.
+ROBBINSVILLE TOWNSHIP C.A.R.E.

-Initiative Targets Treatment of Opiate Dependency for Arrestees
+Initiative Targets Treatment of Opiate Dependency

 Robbinsville C.A.R.E. – Community Addiction Recovery Effort – already was standard operating procedure employed by the Robbinsville Township Police Department.
 Since January of 2016, on-duty officers coordinate an action plan to aid those arrested in the Township struggling with opiate/opioid addiction by providing resources and access to treatment at the time of arrest.
 Conditions of that access include no current detainers (i.e. arrest warrants) in their name.
 Robbinsville C.A.R.E. allows RPD officers to offer a pathway to recovery by providing resources, access to treatment, and guidance from a trained drug counselor.

 “We have a plan and are taking action by bridging the gaps with intervention, quality healthcare facilities, recovery professionals and contingencies to help get people clean," Robbinsville Police Sgt.
 Scott Kivet said.
 “Robbinsville is proud to now have every municipality in Mercer County, along with The College of New Jersey PD and the Trenton PD, come aboard to join the effort.
 I want to emphasize that what we are offering is a pathway to recovery, not a get-out-of-jail-free card.”

 There were 166 overdose deaths in Mercer County from 2012-2015, including 55 last year alone.
 Contributing to the death rate is the fact New Jersey has some of the highest heroin purity rates in the nation.
 Of the 430 individuals arrested by Robbinsville Police for narcotics since 2015, close to 65 percent of those were for opiates/opioids.